Tips for caring for your pets during the holidays

 - The safest policy is to avoid giving human food to pets because so much of it can be harmful to them.
 If you want your pets to celebrate along with you, buy them a few extra pet treats while stocking up on your own groceries.

 - Don’t let your pets stay outside in the heat for long periods of time, especially if they’re not used to it.
 If pets do get overheated, spray them down with water that is cool or room temperature – but never ice water, which causes a decrease in blood flow to the skin and makes things even worse.

 As everyone gears up for Independence Day and summer vacations, an undernoted story is often pets who are left behind.

-Newton County Animal Control has had an influx of animals being dropped off or left at home this week, according to Teri Key-Hooson, Animal Control director.
+Newton County Animal Control has seen an influx of animals being dropped off or left at home during July 4th week in the past, according to Teri Key-Hooson, Animal Control director.

 Increases in incoming pets tend to happen on any holiday, Key-Hooson said, as well as during the summer months.
 She said families may go on vacation or take the opportunity to move while kids are not in school.
 Pets can become too much or a burden in either of those instances, she said.

 "It appears to be a hard time for animals all around during the holidays," Key-Hooson said.